-How can parents and guardians help?
+How can teachers help?

-If you think your son or daughter is having problems with their mental health (e.g., they are upset all the time), you should talk to them about it and may need to see their GP.
+If you think one of your students is having problems with their mental health (e.g., they are upset all the time), advise them to talk it through with their parents or see their GP.
+You probably have procedures in your school that you can follow.
 Young Minds and Student Minds are organisations that also provide information on a range of topics designed to help young people.

-If this is not the case, and you simply want to support your child and help them better manage their expectations and feel supported, here are some handy tips:
+If this is not the case, and you simply want to help your students better manage their expectations and feel supported, here are some handy tips:

-- 1. Encourage your child to feel good about things other than how they perform in the classroom (or elsewhere), such as being a kind person. - 2.
-Reward your child's efforts even if things don't go well (or perfectly).
+- 1. Encourage your students to focus on things that they have control over, such as how much effort they give, if they are improving or if they are a good classmate. - 2.
+Reward your students' efforts in the classroom even if things don't go well (or perfectly).
 Mistakes are part of learning and should be accepted. - 3.
-Emphasise to your child that sometimes things just need to get done.
+Emphasise to your students that sometimes things just need to get done.
 Things can't always be perfect.
-You can learn a lot by just doing things (rather than trying to do things perfectly).
+You can learn a lot by just doing things (rather than trying to perfect things).